Glimpse history through old images of Chichester, West Sussex, England.

 Finally, we are told that all this work is costing 5 shillings every 4 minutes for the next ten years.

-The Gala had a large procession and there was a great turn out to see it.
+The 1973 Gala had a large procession with a great turn out to see it.

 On Maundy Thursday in 1986 Queen Elizabeth II and Prince Philip visited Chichester Cathedral.
 It was the location of the 1986 Maundy Money tradition.